Stamp Issues - Frequently Asked Questions

 To give you an idea about the evolution

-of joint issues, here are figures about the number of twin, concerted and siamese issues
+of joint issues, here are figures about the number of twin, concerted and Se-tenant joint issues

 (so same design issues) released in the past years (for each issue about 1 to 4